EricCabrol/VehicleDynamics/Minaker.md

 6. Multibody dynamics
 7. Mathematics

+Most chapters are illustrated with a few numerical examples, and also with problems (no solutions given).

-The chapter dedicated to **tire modelling** is very brief (10 pages), almost equation-free (no Magic Formula inside), it is a very basic introduction to the underlying physics.
+The chapter dedicated to **tire modelling** is very brief (10 pages), almost equation-free (no Magic Formula inside !), it is a very basic introduction to the underlying physics.

 **Longitudinal dynamics** deals with acceleration and braking performance, with a focus on load transfer.
 The optimal brake distribution is very clearly explained.

-Then **linear models** are introduced, starting with the *yaw plane* model (often called bicycle model in the literature) where a first-order system is derived.
+Then **linear models** are introduced, starting with the *yaw plane* model (often called bicycle model in the literature) where a first-order system is derived and its application, both for steady-state analysis and for transient behaviour, introducing stability conditions, and clearly explaining the influence of the front/rear location of the center of gravity.

-Some conventions can be confusing : for example damping matrix is called `L`, and yaw rate is called `r`
+Some conventions can be confusing : for example damping matrix is called `L`, and yaw rate is called `r`, longitudinal velocity is called `u`, while `v` is the lateral velocity ...